Why we collect personal information

 You can also make a complaint by contacting us.

-Under Australian copyright law the content of this website is the property of the Autism CRC.
-The Autism CRC does not warrant or represent the accuracy, currency and completeness of any information or material available on its website.
+Under Australian copyright law the content of this website is the property of Autism CRC.
+Autism CRC does not warrant or represent the accuracy, currency and completeness of any information or material available on its website.